55–56 High Street, Much Wenlock

-55–56 High Street is an historic building in Much Wenlock, Shropshire, England.
-The property dates to the early 15th century, and is now a Grade II listed building.
+55–56 High Street is a historic building in Much Wenlock, Shropshire, England.
+The property dates to the early 15th century, and is now a Grade II* listed building.

 Previously known as Raynald's Mansion, and since divided into two dwellings, it originated as a hall house, with the front added in the 17th century.
 The building is timber framed with plaster infill and some brick, and it has a tile roof.
 There are three storeys and three bays.
 Each bay contains a square two-storey bay window.
 Between the bays, in the middle floor are balconies, and in the ground floor are small 19th-century shop fronts.
 All the windows are 19th-century casements.
 In the top floor are three gables with carved bargeboards.